 I do not think about death.
 I live for the moment.
 Carpe Diem.
 My funeral will be a celebration of my life.
 I hate it when people say ‘What WAS your name? ‘ I usually growl and say ‘I’m not dead yet!’

 What was a recent outrageous action of yours?

-I had always planned to age disgracefully like my late ex-husband did with the inevitable consequences, which caused my breakdown/breakthrough.
+I had always planned to age disgracefully like my dear departed late ex-husband did with the inevitable consequences, which caused my breakdown/breakthrough.
 Now I have changed my mind because people can get hurt through selfishness and cruelty.

 Last action was 2013 in Berlin!
 I was dared to do something and took up the challenge.
 But was it really outrageous?
 Umm.
 But what IS outrageous?
 We all have different ideas according to background, culture and age.
 Now that I am a public figure in the Brighton and Hove community, I have my reputation to consider.
 After all, I AM Sultana Jilliana!

 Jilliana’s Spoken Word Salon is on the first Tuesday of the month in Hove. www.jilliana.com